reflexive-communications/hu.es-progress.number-grouping/README.md

 This extension formats numbers displayed in contact email tokens.

-Current format groups numbers by thousands, displays no decimals and use the '.' (period) as thousands separator.
+Current format groups numbers by thousands, displays no decimals.

 Currently numbers are displayed as whole numbers, decimal parts not shown.